 The Falcons have had three members previously win the league's Salute to Service Award.
 Former head coach Dan Quinn won the award in 2016, Andre Roberts won it in 2017 and Ben Garland followed that up with a win in 2018.

 The Salute to Service Award is part of the NFL and USAA's year-round commitment to recognize and honor the military community.
 This season, all 32 NFL clubs nominated coaches, active and retired players, and team executives and personnel, who best demonstrated support for the military community.

-Steve Cannon, Chief Executive Officer of the AMB Group, is named a finalist for the 2020 Salute to Service Award.
+Steve Cannon, Chief Executive Officer of AMB Sports & Entertainment, has been named the NFL 2020 Salute to Service Award recipient.
 Cannon has also been named the 2020 recipient of the USO's Patriot Award.